Masatsugar/graph-decomposition-reassembling/README.md

 MOLDR takes two steps to generate molecular graphs:

 ### 1. Decomposition step
-SMILES are converted into the graph or junction tree dataset for gSpan algorithm, and stored in the folder `data/graph/gspan.data`.
+SMILES are firstly converted into the *raw graph* or *junction tree* dataset for gSpan graph mining algorithm, and stored in the folder `data/graph/gspan.data`.
-Mined molecules are saved to the `'results/mining/name.csv`.
+Mined molecules are saved into the `'results/mining/`.

 - preprocessing + gSpan